Skip to main content

 Registry paths

-The registry version above is the tool family version, for example gatk-4.6.
-The nested v1 is the CBIcall pipeline implementation version.
-Normal run YAML files do not need to set it because the registry default is used.
-If a pipeline script changes in a way that may affect outputs, add a new implementation such as v2, point it to the new script, and choose whether to move default to that version.
+The software-stack level above identifies the execution stack, for example gatk-4.6 or nf-core.
+The nested v1 is the CBIcall registry version.
+Normal run YAML files do not need to set it because the registry default_registry_version is used.
+If a workflow script or external launch contract changes in a way that may affect outputs, add a new registry version such as v2, point it to the new script or release, and choose whether to move default_registry_version to that version.

 3. Make the Pipeline Selectable

-The registry makes the script discoverable, but Python validation still controls which pipeline, mode, and gatk_version combinations are allowed.
+The registry makes the script discoverable, but Python validation still controls which pipeline, mode, and software_stack combinations are allowed.

 If mypipe is a new pipeline name, update the validation sets in src/cbicall/config.py: